 Whether you’re coping with erratic moods, stress at work, or a mind that just won’t quit, this class allows you to let it all go for 75 minutes of relief and restoration.
 Breathing, finding stillness within, and softening into easy poses combine to restore balance to the system and induce deep relaxation.
 Those who suffer from chronic or acute stress can really benefit from these profoundly restorative sessions.

-Relax & Restore has been discontinued for the rest of 2017.
 Email or send a text if you’re interested in future classes.

 Restorative Ashtanga (P500)